Last Kick at the Can 2017

 When aging, death, and divorce intersect, they bring out some important legal issues.
 In this cross-disciplinary course, we assist family, elder, and estate law practitioners to anticipate and plan for unpleasant yet inevitable legal issues that can arise in the interplay between aging, death, and divorce (such as income/pensions, trusts, financial elder abuse, children's issues, polyamorous relationships, property rights, and tax implications).

-Law Society of BC CPD Hours: 6.5 hours (including a minimum of 1 hour pertaining to professional responsibility and ethics, client care and relations, and/or practice management)
+Law Society of BC CPD Hours: 6.5 hours (For Rebroadcasts: including a minimum of 1.25 hours pertaining to professional responsibility and ethics, client care and relations, and/or practice management)

 David C. Dundee — Paul & Company, Kamloops